khazar08/ml-core/README.md

 2. **Graph-based Semi-Supervised Learning**: This project implements graph-based semi-supervised learning on MNIST using a neural network with graph Laplacian regularization, achieving competitive classification accuracy with only 100 labeled samples by leveraging the manifold structure of unlabeled data.

+**Reinforcement Learning**

+1. **Deep Q-Network (DQN)**: DQN agent that learns to balance a pole on a cart through reinforcement learning, with comprehensive training visualization and performance analysis.